jameshfisher/jameshfisher.com/_posts/2016-12-25-c-array-literal-explicit-indexes.md

   - programming
   - semantics
 taggedAt: '2024-03-26'
+summary: >-
+  C array literals can use explicit indexes.
+The array length is determined by the largest explicit index.
 ---

 How do you write a C array literal?
 The way I knew of was with curly braces: